bitxenia/astrawiki-web-trusted-peer/README.md

 - `make`: executes the different available commands.
 - `docker`: runs the Kubo and IPFS Cluster containers.
 - `docker-compose`: used to manage the containers.
-- `python3`: required for some scripts.

-It'll also require any tool used for building the website, for example `npm`.

 ## Installation